Program Courses

 UGRD

-In this course, students investigate surgical equipment and procedures to develop skills needed to assist with surgical care of animals.
+CRIn this course, students investigate surgical equipment and procedures to develop skills needed to assist with surgical care of animals.
 Upon completion of this course, students will be able to identify surgical instruments, develop sterile technique, maintain and operate surgical equipment, and assist with patient preparation, monitoring, and recovery.
-PREREQUISITE: 10091103 Clinical Pathology 1 for Vet Sciences.
+PREREQUISITES: 10091103 Clinical Procedures 1 for Vet Sciences and 10091108 Veterinary Pharmacology

 10091106